-"We've heard today... how people from Nunatsiavut have to come down to Upper Lake Meivlile to, you know, take advantage of the services that we have down there, the medical care, things like that and yet, you know, we know we have a recognized need for housing.
-We have a recognized need to get people off welfare.
-We have people, as you know, the Honorable Minister of Health said before we have people freezing in our own communities!
+"We've heard today... how people from Nunatsiavut have to come down to Upper Lake Meville to, you know, take advantage of the services that we have down there, the medical care, things like that and yet, you know, we know we have a recognized need for housing.
+We have a people arecognized need to get people off welfare.
+We have people freezing in our own communities!
 And yet we'r going to try and stand up and stop a development which could be in the words of people in this room potentially up to 10 times the size of Voisey's Bay.
-We missed, I think we missed the train...you know, in terms of getting in and getting the maximum value for the Inuit" (Russell, MG Assembly hansard, March 2008).
-The Nunatsiavut Government's ability to control any developments within Nunatsiavut, and especially those on Labrador Inuit Lands, is undoubtedly a significant power, and one that is widely celebrated by almost every Inuit beneficiary that I talked with, regardless of how they felt about uranium mining specifically.
+We missed, 1 think we missed the train...you know, in terms of getting in and getting the maximum value for the Inuit" (Russell), KO Sasembly hansard, March 2008).

+The Nunatsiavut Government's ability to control any developments within Nunatsiavut, and especially those on Labrador Inuit Lands, is undoubtedly a significant power, and one that is widely celebrated by almost every lnuit beneficiary that I talked with, regardless of how they felt about uranium mining specifically.
 The government has been working to develop new legislation and a new land use plan (see Chapter Eleven) that will control environmental and social impacts of resource development and will guide government decision-making.
 The neoliberal environment has therefore created a complex and contradictory situation for Inuit: the structure of the land claim agreement puts pressure on NG to finance itself, and other governments and industry press the Inuit to develop their resources, but Nunatsiavut Inuit can decide to prohibit, delay, or strictly control certain economic developments if they wish.
 This new-found ability is especially worrisome to those who have interests in mining, as the next section explores.